 This course offers students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-Students enrolled in this course area expected to take the College Board Advanced Placement test.
+Students enrolled in this course area expected to take the College Board AP Exam.